lstratta/tracer-take-home-task/README.md

 Enabling provider-side caching would significantly reduce token costs for large enrichment runs.

-- **Batch API** — for non-time-sensitive enrichment, Anthropic's asynchronous Batch API processes requests at 50% of the standard per-token price, halving the cost of bulk runs.
+- **Batch API**: For non-time-sensitive enrichment, Anthropic's asynchronous Batch API processes requests at 50% of the standard per-token price, halving the cost of bulk runs.

-- **Storage backend** — the JSON index is a single file rewritten on every update.
+- **Storage backend**: The JSON index is a single file rewritten on every update.
 Replacing it with SQLite would handle larger corpora with faster lookups and safer concurrent writes.

-- **Affected services extraction** — the heuristic that identifies impacted services misses common infrastructure names written in lowercase.
+- **Affected services extraction**: The heuristic that identifies impacted services misses common infrastructure names written in lowercase.
 A pre-compiled vocabulary of well-known service names would meaningfully improve recall.

-- **Near-duplicate detection at scale** — the current comparison is quadratic: every record is checked against every other.
+- **Near-duplicate detection at scale**: The current comparison is quadratic: every record is checked against every other.
 Beyond tens of thousands of records, a band-based indexing strategy would keep detection fast without sacrificing accuracy.

-- **Pipeline checkpointing** — if the process is killed mid-run, it restarts from scratch.
+- **Pipeline checkpointing**: If the process is killed mid-run, it restarts from scratch.
 Saving progress after each stage would allow resumption from the last completed point rather than re-processing records already handled.

-- **Config-driven tuning** — several values that affect output quality (quality score weights, keyword lists, LLM output token limit) are hardcoded.
+- **Config-driven tuning**: Several values that affect output quality (quality score weights, keyword lists, LLM output token limit) are hardcoded.
 Exposing them in `config.yaml` would allow tuning without touching source code.